-Furthermore, the bill mandates the creation of a student and family guide to school district sexual harassment policies, which must be culturally informed and translated into the most common non-English languages spoken in the state.
-This guide is to be developed by November 1, 2026, in collaboration with local community experts, and school districts are encouraged to distribute it to students and families, particularly those involved in the sexual harassment complaint process.
+Furthermore, the bill introduces new sections to chapters 28A.300 and 28A.640 RCW, which require the development of a student and family guide to school district sexual harassment policies and related procedures by the same deadline.
+This guide must be culturally informed and translated into the most common non-English languages in the state.
+School districts are encouraged to distribute this guide to students and families, particularly those involved in the sexual harassment complaint process.
 The provisions of this act are set to take effect on August 1, 2027.

 Substitute Bill: 28A.400.317